M-Rodani1/basegasfeesML/BACKEND_PRESENTATION.md

-# Base Gas Optimizer - Backend Presentation
+# Base Gas Optimiser - Backend Presentation
 **Presenter:** Mohamed (Backend & ML Developer)

 ---

 ## INTRODUCTION

 Hi!
-I'm Mohamed, and I handled the backend and ML for Base Gas Optimizer.
+I'm Mohamed, and I handled the backend and ML for Base Gas Optimiser.
 I'm going to walk you through how we built the prediction engine that powers this tool.

 Backend folder structure:
 ```